Tzedakah Fund

 Any not-for-profit organization that meets the requirements specified in our application form is eligible to submit a grant application.
 The Tzedakah Committee accepts applications from not-for-profit organizations directly or from synagogue committees, the Klei Kodesh and staff, and individual synagogue members submitting applications on behalf of those organizations.

 The Tzedakah Committee considers grants twice a year, in the spring and in the fall.
-You may apply for a grant on behalf of a not-for-profit organization and donate to the Tzedakah Fund.
+You may apply for a grant on behalf of a not-for-profit organization and donate to the Tzedakah Fund or recommend that the organization submit a grant application.
 Contact Barry Isaacson for more information on the grants process or to join the Tzedakah Committee.

 The Tzedakah Committee will continue to provide grants to eligible and deserving non-profits.
 We encourage congregants to help charitable organizations with which they may be involved to submit grant applications for future grant cycles.
 For more information, contact Barry Isaacson.